The Five Inner Critics That Haunt Many Women

 The Inner Patriarch is the internalized societal mindset about the inferiority of women.
 It carries the weight of at least five thousand years of patriarchal thinking (Hal Stone and Sidra Stone, “Embracing Your Inner Critic”).

-The Inner Patriarch Critic tells you that you are inferior because you are a woman and that you need constant surveillance to keep your behavior appropriate.
-This critic feels a deep-seated disdain for a woman's own femaleness and can literally make a woman ashamed of being a woman.
+The Inner Patriarch Critic tells you that you are inferior because you are a woman and need constant surveillance to keep your behavior appropriate.
+This critic feels a deep-seated disdain for a woman’s own femaleness and can literally make a woman ashamed of being a woman.